Standards

 14. Mechanical and Natural Ventilation Systems

-2.1 The purpose of these National Standards of Practice is to establish professional and uniform Standards for private, fee-paid home inspectors who are members of one of the provincial/regional organizations of CAHPI.
-Home Inspections performed to these National Standards of Practice are intended to provide information regarding the condition of the systems and components of the building as inspected at the time of the Home Inspection.
-This does NOT include building code inspections.
+2.1 The purpose of these National Standards of Practice is to establish professional and uniform Standards for home and property inspectors who are members of CAHPI.
+Home and Property Inspections performed to these National Standards of Practice are intended to provide information regarding the condition of the systems and components of the building as observed at the time of the Inspection.

 2.2 THE INSPECTOR SHALL: